 After driving up to the canyon rim from the town of Waimea, there are a number of lookouts to visit, including Waimea Canyon Lookout (mile marker 10), Puu Hinahina Lookout (mile marker 13), Kalalau Lookout (mile marker 18), and Puu o Kila (mile marker 19).

-Waimea Canyon is a state park (website) and also hosts a number of hikes: Awaawapuhi Trail, the Pihea Trail, and the Cliff Canyon and Black Pipe Trail.
+Waimea Canyon is a state park (website) with parking and entrance fees for non-residents, and also hosts a number of hikes: Awaawapuhi Trail, the Pihea Trail, and the Cliff Canyon and Black Pipe Trail.
 Consider spending the night at the Kokee Lodge Cabins and Campground.

 3. Kayak the Wailua River